GLOBAL MARKETS-Shares rally on earnings, data; bond prices slip

 wait a long while before hiking interest rates.

-The Fed is also expected to announce on Wednesday the end of
+The Fed is also expected to announce the end of its massive

 The dollar index pared losses after the Conference Board